 }

-Listing 10-8: A Point<T, U> generic over two types so that x and y may be values of different types
+Listing 10-8: A Point<T, U> generic over two types so that x and y can be values of different types

 Now all the instances of Point shown are allowed!
 You can use as many generic type parameters in a definition as you want, but using more than a few makes your code hard to read.
-When you find yourself needing lots of generic types, it may indicate that your code needs restructuring into smaller pieces.
+When you need lots of generic types in your code, it could indicate that your code needs restructuring into smaller pieces.

 In Enum Definitions

-Like we did with structs, we can define enums to hold generic data types in their variants.
-Let’s take another look at the Option<T> enum provided by the standard library we used in Chapter 6:
+As we did with structs, we can define enums to hold generic data types in their variants.
+Let’s take another look at the Option<T> enum that the standard library provides that we used in Chapter 6:

 prod: check xref